 We recommend a drive to Frelighsburg, a visit to the Domaine Héritage cider house, a trip to a local orchard and a walk in the hills.

-We recommend a stroll through North Hatley, which inspired Louise Penny’s Three Pines , a visit to the Magasin Général, a break under the village’s emblematic gazebo, a dip in the lake and a snack at Casa Wippi.
+We recommend a stroll through North Hatley, the inspiration for Louise Penny’s Three Pines , a visit to the Magasin Général, a break under the village’s emblematic gazebo, a dip in the lake and a snack at Casa Wippi.

-We recommend a stroll through Saint-Marc-sur-Richelieu, a historical tour of heritage homes from the 1800s, a visit to the village’s antique shops and a bike tour along the Richelieu River.
+We recommend a stroll through Saint-Marc-sur-Richelieu, a historical tour of heritage homes from the 1800s, a visit to the village antique shops and a bike tour along the Richelieu River.

 We recommend a day at the Réservoir Choinière, in the Parc de la Yamaska, a paddle tour, a pair of binoculars to observe the incredible biodiversity of the area and a picnic in the reeds.